basf/mlipx/docs/source/concept/serve.rst

 .. code-block:: console

-   $ mlipx serve-broker --autostart mace-mpa-0 orb-v2
+   (.venv) $ mlipx serve-broker --autostart mace-mpa-0 orb-v2

 This limits the broker to only serve the specified models, even if more are defined in ``models.py``.